D'backs win 3rd straight, score 8 in 7th to top Pirates 11-6 - WHIZ News

 TRAINER’S ROOM

 Marte, who was batting .370 when he went down, is still some time away from returning.
-Lovullo said Marte still has to run out of the box and run forward without changing direction.
+Lovullo said Marte still has to run out of the box and has yet to change direction when running forward.

 IN THE FOLD